 If I had to pick one activity highlight I’d say landing by helicopter on Mt Tarawera with Volcanic Air – it is bucket list stuff.
 Should you decide to make the move to Rotorua, you’ll have no end of incredible activities to work your way through.

 As you’ll no doubt have noticed, the work-life balance in Rotorua is second to none.
 Being part of a lake district it’s easy to rustle up a quick dinner and be on your boat on the lake before 6 pm… Amazing!

-Beautiful beaches are just under an hour away, you’ve got Lake Taupō on your doorstep (and Mt Ruapehu for skiing and snowboarding) and if you need to hit the big smoke, Hamilton and Auckland aren’t too far away.
+Beautiful beaches which are perfect for swimming are just under an hour away, you’ve got Lake Taupō on your doorstep (and Mt Ruapehu for skiing and snowboarding) and if you need to hit the big smoke, Hamilton and Auckland aren’t too far away.